quantumgardener/quartz/content/pages/Quartz 4.md

 - `\quartz\plugins\transformers\ofm.ts`
 - `\quartz\util\path.ts`

-There is also a custom rule applied to Cloudflare to convert all incoming URLs to lower case for any off-site references.
+There is also a custom rule applied to Cloudflare to convert all incoming URLs to lower case for any off-site references except if the file is `/static/contentIndex.json` as that breaks Search.

 **Hide folder structure** -- The folder structure behind the site doesn't add as much value as good writing and linking.
 - `\quartz.layout.ts`